 You may have completed your tax forms with just a pencil and a calculator in the past, but a good accountant can save you more than just time.
 In 2015, the US Tax Code was a whopping 10 million words, so it’s easy for some deductions to fall through the cracks.
 Save yourself a job and get your accountant to do it –after all, any tax professional will know that the accounting bill you pay is also a valid tax deduction.

 6. Towels, sheets and supplies

-It might seem strange, but you can even deduct the amount spent on towels, sheets and other furnishings that are a requirement of a rental property business.
-So be sure to keep all those Bed Bath and Beyond receipts to cash in on later.
+It might seem strange, but you can even deduct the amount spent on towels, sheets and other furnishings or amenities that are a requirement of a rental property business.
+So, be sure to keep all those Bed Bath and Beyond receipts to cash in on later!